oresat/oresat-linux/CANdaemon/dbus_examples/README.md

 # Example Code
-The example code for dbus. sd-bus and gdbus are in c. pydbus is in python3.
+The example code for dbus; sd-bus is for c and pydbus is for python3.

-### Terminology
+### DBus Server
- - **Signal** are messages that contain data that any process on that DBus interface can read.
- - **Methods** are functions that can be call by other processes over DBus.

-### System vs User Bus
- - There is only one system bus, while every user has a user (also called session) bus.
  - To use the system dbus add org.example.project.oresat.conf to /etc/dbus-1/sytem.d/.

-### DBus Server
  - Defines the DBus interface with an XML
  - Outputs two different signals (file signal and data signal).
  - Process any method calls.